History of calculus: Middle East

-In the Middle East, Hasan Ibn al-Haytham, Latinized as Alhazen (c.
-965 AD) derived a formula for the sum of fourth powers.
-He determined the equations to calculate the area enclosed by the curve represented by $y=x^k$ (which translates to the integral $\int x^k \, dx$ in contemporary notation), for any given non-negative integer value of $k$.
-He used the results to carry out what would now be called an integration, where the formulas for the sums of integral squares and fourth powers allowed him to calculate the volume of a paraboloid.
+In the Middle East, Ibn al-Haytham, Latinized as Alhazen (c.
+965 AD), extended Archimedes' method of exhaustion, finding the volume of the solid of revolution formed by rotating a parabola around a line perpendicular to its axis.
+To achieve this, Ibn al-Haytham invented a way of computing the sums of kth powers, which he applied for the sums of squares and the sums of fourth powers.
 Roshdi Rashed has argued that the 12th century mathematician Sharaf al-Dīn al-Tūsī must have used the derivative of cubic polynomials in his Treatise on Equations.
 Rashed's conclusion has been contested by other scholars, who argue that he could have obtained his results by other methods which do not require the derivative of the function to be known.

 India

-Evidence suggests Bhāskara II was acquainted with some ideas of differential calculus.
-Bhāskara also goes deeper into the 'differential calculus' and suggests the differential coefficient vanishes at an extremum value of the function, indicating knowledge of the concept of 'infinitesimals'.
+Bhāskara II (c.
+1114–1185) devised a way of working with infinitesimals applied to trigonometry.
 There is evidence of an early form of Rolle's theorem in his work, though it was stated without a modern formal proof.
 In his astronomical work, Bhāskara gives a result that looks like a precursor to infinitesimal methods: if $x \approx y$ then $\sin(y) - \sin(x) \approx (y - x)\cos(y)$.
-This leads to the derivative of the sine function, although he did not develop the notion of a derivative.
+This can be interpreted as the discovery that cosine is the derivative of sine, although he did not develop the notion of a derivative.

 Some ideas on calculus later appeared in Indian mathematics, at the Kerala school of astronomy and mathematics.
 Madhava of Sangamagrama in the 14th century, and later mathematicians of the Kerala school, stated components of calculus such as the Taylor series and infinite series approximations.
 They considered series equivalent to the Maclaurin expansions of $\sin(x)$, $\cos(x)$, and $\arctan(x)$ more than two hundred years before they were studied in Europe.
 According to Victor J. Katz they were not able to "combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the great problem-solving tool we have today."

+A special case of Mean value theorem for inverse interpolation of the sine was described by Parameshvara, in his commentaries on Govindasvāmi and Bhāskara II.

-Europe
+Medieval Catholic Europe

 The mathematical study of continuity was revived in the 14th century by the Oxford Calculators and French collaborators such as Nicole Oresme.
-They proved the "Merton mean speed theorem": that a uniformly accelerated body travels the same distance as a body with uniform speed whose speed is half the final velocity of the accelerated body.
+They proved the "Merton mean speed theorem".
+Oresme also developed the first proof of the divergence of the harmonic series.
+His work, along with the contemporaneous work of Richard Swineshead on a different series, marked the first appearance of infinite series other than the geometric series in mathematics.